-Why should we care about corporate culture
+Why leaders should care about organizational culture

-Lately I facilitated a discussion around this question “What is the relationship between culture and strategy?” – Why should we care about corporate culture – on LinkedIn.
+Recently I facilitated a discussion around this question “What is the relationship between culture and strategy?” – Why should we care about corporate culture – on LinkedIn.
 The many responses included rich and varied perspectives and opinions on culture and strategy, its meaning and importance.

 I include several distinctive views below, illustrated by direct quotes from the LinkedIn discussion thread – unfortunately it was not possible to acknowledge everyone who made helpful contributions.